casundra/MakingEmbeddedSystemsClass/Final Project/README.md

 ## Making Embedded Systems Final Project
 ## Orange Stars Cohort

-For All The Details, see the final report.
+For All The Details, see the final report, link below.

 Hardware and IDE Details:
 * RP2040 on an Rpi Pico dev board